-On November 24, 2020, the Company announced that it was establishing a digital medicine division known as "Albert".
-Albert aims to have a team of technologists, therapists, and clinical drug development experts to help the Company research, develop and build an integrated technical platform and comprehensive toolset aimed at delivering psychedelic inspired medicines and therapies combined with digital therapeutics.
+The Corporation established a digital medicine division known as "Albert".
+Albert aims to have a team of technologists, therapists, and clinical drug development experts to help the Corporation research, develop and build an integrated technical platform and comprehensive toolset aimed at delivering psychedelic inspired medicines and therapies combined with digital therapeutics.
 Digital therapeutics are defined as evidence-based therapeutic interventions for patients to prevent, manage, or treat a mental disorder or disease.
 The potential to pair digital tools, which may include wearables and the latest in machine learning, with psychedelic assisted therapies, can give healthcare providers the ability to optimize and better understand the patient journey and therapeutic outcomes from pre-care through after-care.
 Recent advancements in digital therapeutics have the potential to enable a real time assessment of efficacy in both clinical trials and real-world settings, which can lead to a more robust understanding of the value of a treatment and long-term impact on patient outcomes.

-In February 2021, MindMed completed the acquisition of HealthMode to build out the Albert division.
-HealthMode is a digital medicine and therapeutics startup that uses Artificial Intelligence (AI)-enabled digital measurement to increase the precision and speed of clinical research and patient monitoring.
-With the acquisition, MindMed has gained access to HealthMode's intellectual property, platforms for clinical drug trials, and its entire twenty-four-person digital medicine team.
-MindMed will incorporate HealthMode's machine learning engineering, product development, and operations employees based in Silicon Valley, New York City, Bratislava and Prague into Albert.
+In February 2021, the Corporation completed the acquisition of HealthMode, Inc. ("HealthMode") to build out the Albert division.
+HealthMode is a digital medicine and therapeutics company that uses artificial intelligence ("AI") enabled digital measurement to increase the precision and speed of clinical research and patient monitoring.
+With the acquisition, the Corporation has gained access to HealthMode's intellectual property, platforms for clinical drug trials and its entire 24 person digital medicine team.
+The Corporation will incorporate HealthMode's machine learning engineering, product development and operations employees based in Silicon Valley, New York City, Bratislava and Prague into Albert.